SeanKilleen/seankilleen.github.io/_posts/2020-08-27-quick-tip-a-keyboard-shortcut-to-start-a-taskbar-app-as-an-administrator.md

 I thought my options were limited to:

-* Right-click the icon, (and in the case of windows terminal, right click again), and select "Run as Administrator".
+* Right-click the icon, (and in the case of windows terminal, right-click again), and select "Run as Administrator".
 * Set the app to always run as an administrator via the security settings in the shortcut -- not something I love doing from a security standpoint, and not an option with Windows Terminal to my knowledge.

 ## Solution: A Keyboard Shortcut!